Black & White

-Pure value, no color hue or saturation is presented in black and white images (B/W or B&W), black-n-white artwork and graphics, monochrome pictures that use only grayscale achromatic colors.
-Black-and-white images can combine black and white in a continuous spectrum, producing a range of shades of gray, and represent value only.
+Pure value, no color hue or saturation is presented in black and white images (B/W or B&W).
+In black-n-white artwork and graphics, monochrome pictures only grayscale achromatic colors are used.
+The represent value only.

 A black and white picture is a monochrome that represents achromatic scales (gray scale) only - black, gray or white colors.
 A monochromic image in general is composed of values of any one color, not only black.
 Monochromatic pictures have colors in shades and tints of a single hue.